Table of Contents (click on link to go to a section):

 The following year, I bred Stormy again to Ania's Ty, so that I could get another puppy to keep and show.
 She had eight puppies on April 23, 2001, but only seven survived.
 I kept two yellow females and one black female to see which of them turned out the best.
 They were named Blossom Valley Sand Storm ("Sandy"), Blossom Valley Snow Storm ("Snowy"), and Blossom Valley Wind Storm ("Windy").
 I co-owned Blossom Valley Tempest Storm ("Tempest") for a while with Kaitlin Rawls -- a very sweet young lady who always wanted a black lab puppy.
 I placed the last black female puppy, Blossom Valley Rain Storm ("Rainy"), with Kasey Mando; the last yellow female puppy, Blossom Vly Dolce Bell Storm ("Bell") with Carol Hale's family, and Rancho Felix King Buck ("Buck") with Jesus Felix of Alpine, CA.

 When my 4-23-01 pups were about six weeks old, I met a woman in Norco, who had a wonderful litter of yellow puppies sired by CH Saddlehill Driftwood ("Drifter").
 I took one of those wonderful puppies home and named him RoseJay Typhoon of BV Ranch.("Ty").
-He has the most "laid-back" temperament of any Lab I have known, and he produces terrific puppies.
+He has the most "laid-back" temperament of any Lab I have known, and he produced terrific puppies.